-This Bengali style Green Tomato Chutney is my way to bid goodbye to our summer garden.
+This Bengali style Green Tomato Chutney is unlike any version you tried before.
 Bengali cuisine includes different varieties of chutney.
 This green tomato chutney is a beautiful blend of sweet tangy and pungent from using mustard paste.
-Paired with rice, it's comforting.
+Paired with rice, it's very comforting.

 The very first time I made this chutney was way back in 2014, where I have used green tomatoes from my Dad's backyard garden in Kolkata.
 I had visited for a vacation and Ma showed me how to make this delicious chutney.
 It can wake up your palate at the first bite.